...

 2. Fiber Lasers

-Fiber lasers are a solid-state laser that uses amplified light to cut through metal with unparalleled precision.
+These lasers offer higher speed in comparison of Co2 laser vs fiber laser.
+The fiber lasers are solid-state lasers that use amplified light to cut through metal with unparalleled precision.
 These lasers have become increasingly popular in recent years due to their high cutting speeds, low maintenance requirements, and ability to cut through a wide range of metals and alloys.

 3. Nd: YAG Lasers